shakib609/spectral-technical-exam/README.md

 ## HTML Page

 The HTML page which communicates with the FastAPI server resides on the `ui` directory.
-This file can be opened directly after starting the servers.
+The `index.html` file can be opened directly after starting the servers.
+The page is designed to fetch the data asynchronously.
+It fetches 100 items per page.

 ### Pre-requisites

 - docker
 - docker-compose
+- python 3.11 (For integration tests)
-- poetry
+- poetry (For integration tests)

 ### Running the Server